wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 = 0.5 =

-* Releasewith fix for viewing on android devices
+* Release with fix for viewing on android devices

+= 0.6 =

+* Add support for selling groups of videos as one purchase